keirthana/anbox-cloud-docs/tutorial/installing-appliance.md

 - Remember that installing the appliance will take over the entire instance, install packages and override existing components.
 For example, if you have existing LXD containers, installing and initializing the appliance could override any existing configuration.

+> A [video version](https://youtu.be/D9iEd88IYBs) of this tutorial is also available.

 ## Prerequisites

 To proceed with the tutorial, we need: